lombardo-chcg/lombardo-chcg.github.io/_posts/years/2025/25/2025-06-20-Discord-Bot-in-Scala.md

 And now we've got a fully-functional, `Hello World` Discord bot.
 What would you build with it?

+Some things to add:
+- proper enums and types rather than magic strings
+- reconnect/resume sessions
+- slash commands
+- your cool idea here

 Here's the fully working example for reference:
 ```scala
 package runnable